sjmariogolf/256coin/README.md

 # 256coin
 The official download site for the SHA 256coin sha (!)
 ASIC resist.
+NOT!
+Not ASIC resist.
+So knock yourselves out (!)

 ## A SHA 256 Coin
 ![256coin] (http://i60.tinypic.com/2vb0sd2.jpg)